 ChaloHoppo to Asia’s First Green Village, Dzuleke and Dzukou Valley

 From breathing in the fresh Naga air of Asia’s first green village to finding solace in the bamboo alien land of Dzukou Valley.
-From clicking the decorated houses of Dzuleke to clicking thought-provoking graffiti on Kohima roads.
-From tasting your catch from the fresh stream of Khonoma to tasting authentic Naga cuisine at famous Kohima food joints.
-From walking in the golden rice fields of Jakhama to trekking up to 8,000 ft high to a bamboo wonderland.
+From clicking the decorated houses of Dzuleke to clicking surreal Dzukou views.
+From tasting organic veggies in Khonoma to tasting authentic Naga cuisines.
+From walking in the green rice fields of Jakhama to trekking up to 8,000 ft high to a bamboo wonderland.

 Experience the Angami Land of Nagas!